Introduction

 Much of the software listed here is free and open source with major contributions from - or developed entirely by - dedicated community members.
 These efforts have resulted in a vast selection of reliable, high quality, and readily-available software.
-I especially attempt to highlight projects developed under this philopsophy that I have personally found to be useful or interesting.

 1 The R Project